Geonkick-Synthesizer/geonkick/doc/Documentation.md

 (from 1 - 16 channel number).
 Thus, multiple percussions can be redirected to a single channel.
 Multiple channels for a single percussion is not possible from Kit UI (the host may provide this feature).

+#### Sample browser

+This is a file dialog browser for samples files (wav, flac, ogg).
+The user can select and load a sample into osc1 or osc2.
+There is a preview side where the selected file can be played and previewed.
+The preview sound goes thought the first stereo channel (it must be connected in the host for plugin case).

 ### LV2 Plugin